 $ apt-get install gnuplot imagemagick python rrdtool librrd-dev

 For other systems, refer to your system's documentation on how to install these prerequisites.

 The Performance Testing Framework provides the ability to easily provision machines in the AWS Cloud.

 You can specify the credentials for your AWS account in any of the places that

 boto3 looks.
 See Configuring credentials in the Boto3 documentation.

 If your organization uses IAM roles to authenticate with AWS, the framework also includes the ability to acquire AWS credentials automatically.
-For an example implementation see
+For sample implementations see

 Provisioning AWS infrastructure can incur significant service charges from Amazon.
 You are responsible for all Amazon service charges arising from your use of the Performance Testing Framework.
 You are responsible for securing any proprietary data on your test machines.

 If you are running an experiment for Confluence Data Center, you will need a developer license.
 If you already have a production license, see How to get a Confluence Developer license.
 Once you've got it, look for the property

 <confluence_license_key> with your license.
 Note that your experiments will be limited by the number of users your license supports, which is determined by the production license.